arnaud-tincelin/selfhosted-az-devops-agent/README.md

 Note: If there is no agent in the pool, the pipeline will fail.
 To workaround this limitation, a "placeholder" agent must be configured in order to always have 1 agent in the pool.
 This agent will be a "fake" agent as it will always be marked as offline.

-## PAT required permissions
+## Pre-requisites

+1. Create an agent pool and save its **name** and **id**.
+    Note: the pool ID corresponds to the `queueId` from the url when a pool is selected in the browser.
+    Example: `https://dev.azure.com/myOrg/myProject/_settings/agentqueues?queueId=11&view=jobs`, the pool ID is 11
+1. Create a **PAT** (Personal Access Token) with the following permissions:
     - `Agent Pools`: `Read & manage` to be able to register / unregister agents
     - `Build`: `Read` for Keda to be able to get the queue of pending builds
+1. Configure the **max number of parallel jobs** in Azure Devops so that your ACA does scale accordingly

 ## Deploy the solution

-Using Terraform, this solution deploys:
+This repository deploys:

 - a resource group
 - a VNET with 2 subnets to host the container apps